-At present I work at Bath Spa University in the UK, as a senior lecturer (associate professor) in the School of Education, finishing my PhD and learning the art and craft of open educational practices always inspired by principles of critical pedagogy.
-Currently, I am the principal investigator of a project funded by the EPSRC and the Human Data Interaction+ Network , Understanding data: praxis and politics, that aims to design and pilot an OER (open educational resource) to improve and foster educators’ critical data literacies.
-We are looking at three dimensions, agency, legibility, and negotiability as important mechanisms when people are dealing with data-driven systems.
-In our approach, we put humans at the centre of these systems and aim at understanding how they can interact in ways that allow them to negotiate the social structures that are operating in an invisible manner but with huge visible effects and consequences in our daily lives.
-As one of the outputs of the research, we developed a data ethics framework which will be available soon for educators and researchers to use in their teaching.
+As the principal investigator of a one-year funded (2020-21) project by the EPSRC and the Human Data Interaction+ Network, Understanding data: praxis and politics, we designed and piloted an OER (open educational resource) to improve and foster educators’ critical data literacies.
+In the project, we looked at three dimensions, agency, legibility, and negotiability as important mechanisms when people are dealing with data-driven systems.
+In our approach, we put humans at the centre of these systems and we aim to understand how educators can interact in ways that allow them to negotiate the social structures that are operating covertly in the background with negative effects and consequences for our daily lives.
+As one of the outputs of the research, we developed a data ethics framework which will be available soon as an analytical for educators and researchers to use in their professional practices.
 In addition, there is a wealth of openly licensed resources that you can download for free.